-For the retail, wholesale, and auto repair sectors to continue to thrive in the United States, workers will need to equip themselves with in-demand digital skills - and businesses will need to invest in helping their employees build such skills.
+For the health and social assistance sector to continue to thrive in the United States, workers will need to equip themselves with in-demand digital skills - and businesses will need to invest in helping their employees build such skills.
 Congress can take action by investing in upskilling for individual workers and jobseekers, and supporting industry-led training partnerships.

-Current federal investments in workforce development provide almost no dedicated support for digital skill-building; most notably, Title II of the Workforce Innovation and Opportunity Act lists digital literacy as one of numerous allowable activities for adult education programs.4 The recently-introduced Digital Equity Act (HR 4486/S 1167) would make a more substantial, targeted investment in digital literacy through twin grant programs to the states: one structured as formula funding, and the other as competitive funding.
+Current federal investments in workforce development provide almost no dedicated support for digital skill-building.
+Most notably, Title II of the Workforce Innovation and Opportunity Act lists digital literacy as one of numerous allowable activities for adult education programs.4 The recently-introduced Digital Equity Act (HR 4486/S 1167) would make a more substantial, targeted investment in digital literacy through twin grant programs to the states: one structured as formula funding, and the other as a competitive funding.
 Digital literacy investments could also be bolstered through other key federal workforce and education policies, such as the Higher Education Act, Perkins Career and Technical Education Act, or Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T).

-- 1 The remainder are grouped under the "Other" race/ethnicity category. - 2 The remainder are Other/unclassified due to low sample size. - 3 The remainder are Other/unclassified due to low sample size. - 4 See: https://www2.ed.gov/about/offices/list/ovae/pi/AdultEd/integrating-technology.pdf
+- 1 The remainder are Other/unclassified due to low sample size. - 2 The remainder are Other/unclassified due to low sample size. - 3 The remainder are Other/unclassified due to low sample size. - 4 See: https://www2.ed.gov/about/offices/list/ovae/pi/AdultEd/integrating-technology.pdf